Cyprus–Germany relations: Asylum seekers

 In December 2022, German Chancellor Olaf Scholz conveyed to Cypriot President Nicos Anastasiades that Germany intended welcome 500 asylum seekers from Cyprus.
 Following this, 48 applicants for international protection were relocated from Cyprus to Germany for voluntary relocation.
 These asylum seekers were from Syria and Afghanistan.

+European Union

+While Germany was one of the founding members of the EU, Cyprus joined the EU in 2004.

+NATO

+While Germany became a member of NATO in 1955, Cyprus has never been a member of NATO.